David Wenham: Early life

-Wenham was born on 21 September 1965 in Marrickville, New South Wales, the son of Kath and Bill Wenham.
-He has five older sisters; Helen, Anne, Carmel, Kathryn, and Maree; and one older brother, Peter.
+Wenham has five older sisters—Helen, Anne, Carmel, Kathryn, and Maree—and one older brother, Peter.
 He was raised in the Roman Catholic faith and attended Christian Brothers' High School, Lewisham, Sydney.

 Career

 Wenham started his career as an actor after graduating from Theatre Nepean at the University of Western Sydney with a Bachelor of Arts (Performing Arts) in 1987.
-Wenham's television credits include several telefilms, such as his AFI award-winning role in 1997's Simone de Beauvoir's Babies; and his role as the outwardly laid back but deeply enigmatic diver Dan Della Bosca in the 1998 and 1999 seasons of the ABC television series SeaChange.
+Wenham's television credits include several films, such as his AFI award-winning role in 1997's Simone de Beauvoir's Babies, and his role as the outwardly laid back but deeply enigmatic diver Dan Della Bosca in the 1998 and 1999 seasons of the ABC television series SeaChange.
 His role as "Diver Dan" has made the actor something of a sex symbol, although he dislikes thinking of himself as such, and he has been voted Australia's "sexiest man alive".
 A portrait of Wenham by artist Adam Cullen won the Archibald Prize in 2000.

-Australian films Wenham has starred in include The Boys (1998) based on the play of the same name premiered at Griffin Theatre Company and in turn based on the murder of Anita Cobby; Molokai (1999), based on the life of Father Damien; The Bank (2001); Gettin' Square (2003); Stiff (2004); The Brush-Off (2004) and Three Dollars (2005).
+Australian films Wenham has starred in include The Boys (1998) based on the play of the same name premiered at Griffin Theatre Company and in turn based on the murder of Anita Cobby, Molokai (1999), based on the life of Father Damien, The Bank (2001), Gettin' Square (2003), Stiff (2004), The Brush-Off (2004), and Three Dollars (2005).
 Wenham has periodically appeared in Hollywood films; he is known for playing Faramir, son of Denethor II, in New Line Cinema's The Lord of the Rings: The Two Towers and The Lord of the Rings: The Return of the King.

 He was seen in Van Helsing playing Hugh Jackman's sidekick, Friar Carl.
 His character, Dilios, narrated and appeared in the 2007 film 300.
-He reprises his role of Dilios in both the 2014 sequel, 300: Rise of an Empire and the video game, 300: March to Glory for Sony PlayStation Portable, which contains a substantial amount of new dialogue.
+He reprises his role of Dilios in both the 2014 sequel 300: Rise of an Empire and the video game 300: March to Glory for Sony PlayStation Portable, which contains a substantial amount of new dialogue.
 Minor roles of Wenham's in overseas films include in The Crocodile Hunter as a park ranger, and briefly in Moulin Rouge! as Audrey.
 Wenham stars in the music video for Alex Lloyd's single "Brand New Day".
 In 2008's Australia, he reunited with Hugh Jackman playing antagonist Neil Fletcher.